-- Glance at OurSignal – a visual way of seeing the most popular news from around the Web, making it possible to see what the Web buzz is in only a few seconds.
+- A glance at OurSignal – a visual way of seeing the most popular news from around the Web, making it possible to know what the Web buzz is in only a few seconds.

 - Look at the Big Picture – the Big Picture, from the Boston Globe, tells the day’s biggest story in some of the most stunning photographs you’ll ever see.

 - Read Today’s Featured Article at Wikipedia – you’ll learn something new and odd every day.

 - Learn something weird – between Instructables and HowStuffWorks; you’ll learn how to make cool things, and how other people make stuff you couldn’t if you tried.